 The New Year brought about a lot of changes in design and dÃ©cor.
 For your benefit, we decided to compile a list of new trends that will makes waves and demand attention in 2018.

-As constantly evolving art, architecture is as much influenced by socio-cultural trends as it is by maverick designers.
+Architecture is constantly influenced by trends in art as well as socio-cultural nuances and great designers often bridge the gap between the two.
 Having worked with the likes of Phillipe Starck, Jon Hitchcox, and Kelly Hoppen, we know that exciting is as exciting does!
-While we don't expect you to knock down your walls anytime in 2018, adopting few design changes in the way your home looks and feels is the way to go!
-Let's look at some trends that are likely to be rule the roost for a some time.
+While we don't expect you to knock down your walls and start from scratch but adopting a few design changes will help you give your home a new-age feel and be cognizant with the trends of the year.
+Let's look at some of the trends have gained prominence this year.